-No Hot Water in House with an Electric Water Heater
+No Hot Water With An Electric Water Heater

 Electric water heaters are the most common in Arizona.
 For those of you with an electric water heater, try these troubleshooting tips:

-No Hot Water in House with Gas Water Heaters
+No Hot Water With A Gas Water Heater

 For those of you with gas water heaters, you’ll have a completely different checklist.
 Here is what you need to check if there is no hot water in the house.